studioTeaTwo/self-sovereign-blog/posts/004_paywall-without-intermediaries/index.md

 ---
 title: Paywall Without Intermediaries
 date: 2023-12-22
-preview: Now that we've transitted to mainnet, I'll describe an overview and technical details.
-This blog, "Self-Sovereign Blog", is a showcase for "Paywall without intermediaries".
-It will also be a showcase for Bitcoin as a “medium of exchange”.
-"Paywall without intermediaries" means a paywall which does not require a blog platformer nor payment provider.
-It can give the people the weapon of choice.
-The benefits for users include the following.
+preview: Knowledge is freedom and ignorance is slavery.
+Now that transitted to mainnet, I'll describe an overview and technical details.
+This blog, "Self-Sovereign Blog", is a showcase for "Paywall Without Intermediaries".
+It will also be a showcase for Bitcoin as a medium of exchange.
+"Paywall Without Intermediaries" means a paywall which does not require a blog platformer nor payment provider.
+It can give people the weapon of choice.
+The benefits for users include the following. - No content moderation - No review and approval/rejection - No commission - No expiry of degital points - No setting of bank account
 ---

 Knowledge is freedom and ignorance is slavery.
 Now that transitted to mainnet, I'll describe an overview and technical details.